How to Prepare Yourself and Home for the Sydney Winter Months.

-Wentworth Falls, in particular is simply breath taking and the three sisters provides unrivalled views during the winter months, even if it gets a tad chilly.
+Wentworth Falls, in particular, is simply breathtaking and the three sisters provide unrivalled views during the winter months, even if it gets a tad chilly.

 Leura has been described as a picturesque, mountain town with a "country-NSW" feel.
 It's quiet, boutique restaurants and vicinity to the beautiful Blue Mountains means that it's a gem to visit during the subtly chilly winter that blankets Sydney.

 Continue reading for great tips on how to keep your home decluttered and your waistline down during the winter

 Ten minutes of cleaning and tidying every day on your arrival home from finish work will mean that the dreaded spring clean come September will be completely unnecessary.

 So, where do you start?

 Start with one room per day.
 Focus on the most cluttered room and work your way to the kitchen and living areas.